NordicSemiconductor/Kotlin-BLE-Library/README.md

     buttonCharacteristic = service.findCharacteristic(BlinkySpecifications.UUID_BUTTON_CHAR)!!

-    //Observe button characteristic which detects when a button is pressed buttonCharacteristic.notification.onEach {
+    //Observe button characteristic which detects when a button is pressed
+    //getNotifications() is a suspend function which waits until notification is enabled. buttonCharacteristic.getNotifications().onEach {
         //_state is a MutableStateFlow which propagates data to UI.
         _state.value = _state.value.copy(isButtonPressed = BlinkyButtonParser.isButtonPressed(it))
     }.launchIn(viewModelScope)

-    //Enables notifications on DK.
-This is a suspend function which waits until notification is enabled. buttonCharacteristic.enableNotifications()

     //Check the initial state of the Led.
 Read() is a suspend function which waits until the value is read from the DK. val isLedOn = BlinkyLedParser.isLedOn(ledCharacteristic.read())
     _state.value = _state.value.copy(isLedOn = isLedOn)